 Untrue, Erdogan said.

-In the bitter debate over where the Russian warplane was flying when it was shot down, the United States took Turkey's side Monday.
+In the bitter debate about where the Russian warplane was flying when it was shot down, the United States has taken Turkey’s side.

 The available information indicates the warplane was in Turkish airspace, State Department spokeswoman Elizabeth Trudeau said.